-A: It’s the same route and same obstacles.
+A: It is the same route and same obstacles.
 All runners are timed, but only those in the competitive wave are eligible for prizes.
-The top 3 in the competitive individual wave and female, male & co-ed competitive wave teams runners will win an award, along with some great prizes.
+The top 3 in the competitive male and female waves will win an award.

 Q: Will I get wet?

 A: YES!
 If conditions allow, expect one obstacle to be the Creek Run.
 The ever popular Slip & Slide will also be featured.

 Q: Is there a place to change?